Stratification-based Instrumental Variable Analysis Framework for Nonlinear Effect Analysis: Introduction

 IV regression has been a longstanding and widely used method for nonlinear effect analysis within the IV framework \citep{newey2003}.
 Its core idea has been extended to various nonparametric methods and integrated into machine learning approaches \citep{hartford2017deep,singh2019kernel,he2023delivr}.
 However, despite its conciseness and flexibility, IV regression for nonlinear effect analysis struggles to gain traction in scenarios where the number of distinct instrument values and the number of IVs are low, or where the instrumental strength is weak (i.e., the proportion of exposure variation explained by the instrument is low).
 A representative example is Mendelian randomization (MR), a popular epidemiological method that leverages genetic variants as IVs for health-related causal effect analysis \citep{davey2003mendelian,lawlor2008mendelian}.
 Since genetic variants in MR are typically single-nucleotide polymorphisms (SNPs) that take values of $0,1,2$—representing the number of effect alleles in a diploid genome—the number of distinct instrument values is inherently limited.
 Moreover, the genetic strength is often weak; in many applications, the $R^2$ from regressing exposure on the genetic variant(s) is below $0.1$.
 Compared to a simple model of homogeneous causal effects, identifying heterogeneous causal effects is more demanding on instrument strength \citep{brinch2017beyond}, since weak instruments would map to only a limited support of exposure values, making it difficult to identify nonlinear causal effects.

 As an alternative approach, the control function or residual inclusion method \citep{heckman1985alternative} offers a different strategy for studying the effect shape.
+In a simple setting, instrumental variables can be used to extract the exposure’s endogenous variation, yielding a residual term, and this residual is then added as a covariate in the outcome regression on exposure to eliminate endogeneity bias in the estimated exposure–outcome causal effect.
 The general form of the control function method involves fitting the regression model